 Link Your Sales Channels

-- Generate API keys in Shopify to enable secure communication between systems.
+- Generate API keys in Shopify to allow secure communication between systems.

-- Use your inventory app to connect each sales channel.
+- Use your chosen inventory app to link each sales channel.

 Check Your Setup